 The courses are practically oriented and equivalent to a regular 4 credit postgraduate course in Japan.

 Applicants for this course should be currently enrolled in a master’s or PhD programme (in any discipline); seek to deepen their knowledge on, and gain practical training in, renewable energy; and desire a future career in renewable energy.

-The course will run for four weeks, from 25 February to 23 March 2013, with three two-hour sessions on each weekday.
+The course will run for four weeks, from 2 to 25 April, with three two-hour sessions on each weekday.

 Students who successfully complete the course will be awarded a certificate of completion and a transcript from UNU-ISP.
 While UN-CECAR members have negotiated credit transfer agreements with UNU-ISP, the final decision will be made by each student’s university.

 Students will be provided accommodation (in an affordable hotel close to UNU) during their stay in Tokyo.

 For more information, see the Spring 2014 Renewable Energy Courses page on the UNU-ISP website.

 See the Admissions page on the CECAR website for more information about language requirements, tuition fees, and application procedure.

 The application deadline for the April session of the course is 14 February 2014.